-Amazon’s Fire TV Stick has been updated to support 4K content, and like the previous model, boasts an 802.11ac Wi-Fi chip and a 1.7GHz quad-core processor - but buying one still won’t break the bank at under $50.
+Having said that, this version of the Fire TV Stick is similar to the second-gen Fire TV Stick in many many ways.
+It boasts an 802.11ac Wi-Fi chip and a 1.7GHz quad-core processor – but buying one of the 4K-enabled streamers we’re reviewing here still won’t break the bank at under $50.

 Price and availability

-Compared to the non-4K version of the Fire TV Stick, you’re looking at a price increase of around $10 / £10, which is very reasonable considering the increased quality of content you’ll be getting with with support for 4K, Dolby Vision, HDR, HDR10+ and Dolby Atmos.
+Compared to the non-4K version of the Fire TV Stick, you’re looking at a price increase of around $10 / £10, which we think is very reasonable considering the increased quality of content you’ll be getting with support for 4K, Dolby Vision, HDR, HDR10+ and Dolby Atmos.

-Similar products like Google's Chromecast Ultra retail for around $69, so the Fire TV Stick 4K is a good option if you’re looking to spend under $50 - still, it’s worth bearing in mind that you will need to buy subscriptions to use many of the apps like Netflix and Prime Video, which can soon add up.
+Similar products, including Google's Chromecast Ultra, retail for around $69, so the Fire TV Stick 4K is a good option if you’re looking to spend under $50 - still, it’s worth bearing in mind that you will need to buy subscriptions to use many of the apps like Netflix and Prime Video, which can soon add up.

 If you’ve used the previous Amazon Fire TV Stick before, you’ll notice that the new version hasn’t changed very much in terms of design.